mike-neumann/ethera-engine/README.md

 ## General

-Anima is a lightweight code based game engine designed to develop 2D gaming experiences.
+Ethera is a lightweight code based game engine designed to develop 2D gaming experiences.
-With SpringBoot 3 at its core, Anima supports all mayor Java developing patterns used in enterprise solutions.
+With SpringBoot 3 at its core, Ethera supports all mayor Java developing patterns used in enterprise solutions.

 ## How to implement

-To implement the Anima core into your projects, you must follow these simple steps:
+To implement the Ethera core into your projects, you must follow these simple steps:

-1. Clone the Anima project via git
+1. Clone the Ethera project via git
 2. Publish the project locally using gradle
    via the gradle wrapper: `./gradlew publishToMavenLocal`
    or using the IDEA run configuration: `publishToMavenLocal`
-3. Implement Anima as a dependency in your target project
+3. Implement Ethera as a dependency in your target project
    Gradle (Kotlin DSL)

 ```kotlin